Looking for that big break? Startup incubators in Singapore can turn your ideas into actionable plans. Find out more about them through Spenmo.

 - Integration with other services: Ability to connect banking directly to accounting software.

-Tips to Tracking your Marketing Spending
+Tips for Tracking your Marketing Spending

 Tip #1: Track impact on both revenue and leads.

-Tip #2: Review and adapt strategy.
+Tip #2: Review and adapt the strategy.

 While planning is important, agility is the name of the game – horizontally across every other industry and vertically across every business function.
 As you stay true to the values your business stands for, it is also key for your marketing teams to adapt your messages to reflect the realities on the ground to get to your customers.